lkshay/Obstacle-Avoidance-using-LiDAR-and-Kinect/README.md

 This implementation runs in real-time.

 Please note that the sensors work individually.
 It is an experimentation for both sensors.
-No sensor fusion is used in the project as yet.
+No sensor fusion is used in this project as yet.